Geeky Tech’s

 Third-Party Script Documentation

-(Applies to domain or website environment changes.
+(Applies to domain name change or website environment changes.
 Not required if absorbing another site.)

 Forgetting about third-party scripts can cause post-migration nightmares, but we’ve got you covered.
 We’ll look through your site for these types of scripts and get the list of any platforms you rely on during our overview call: